MS MIS Career Checklist

 Spring Start

-Submit your résumé for critique using the VMock résumé review tool, which provides instant, automated and personalized guidance on your résumé.
-You must use the preferred CRC résumé template to get optimal results.
+2. Submit your résumé for critique using the Big Resume (powered by Big Interview) tool, which provides instant, automated and personalized guidance on your résumé..
+You must use the preferred CRC résumé template and tools to get optimal results.
+We especially recommend the video Tips on Formatting Your Résumé Using Word

-Revise your résumé based on your VMock feedback.
+3. Revise your résumé based on your Big Resume feedback.

-Invite your career advisor, Melissa Ruggiero and any other UB staff, faculty or students you have communicated with to join your network after you have updated your profile to indicate you are attending our program.
+• Invite relevant UB staff, faculty or students you have communicated with to join your network after you have updated your profile to indicate you are attending our program.

-You will receive access to Bizlink, the CRC’s career management system in January (once you are registered for classes).
-Watch for an email.
+You will receive access to BizLink, the CRC’s career management system in December, or soon after you commit to UB.
+Watch for an email sent to your UB email address.

 Create your BizLink profile

-As an incoming MS student you will receive a welcome email message from BizLink once you have been added to the system.
-This usually occurs early in your first semester at UB.
+• As an incoming MS student, you will receive a welcome email from BizLink once you have been added to the system.
+This usually occurs in mid-summer.

 Upload your résumé

-After the CRC has reviewed your résumé and you have made the recommended changes, upload your résumé to the BizLink system.
-All MS MIS résumés should be CRC approved and uploaded by the end of February.
+After the summer résumé review session, and after you have made the recommended changes, upload your résumé to the BizLink system.
+All MS résumés should be uploaded by the middle of February.

-As you edit your résumé throughout your program, be sure to upload the newest version to BizLink.
-Your default résumé should be your most up-to-date version, as this is the version we use when speaking with employers about you.
+• As you edit your résumé throughout your program, be sure to upload the newest version to BizLink.
+Your default résumé should be your most up-to-date version.

 Attend the CRC events and workshops